-Our clients approached bi Design to transform a recently purchased detached property in a prominent corner plot location.
-The clients brief was more about the external appearance and kerb appeal of the property than creating additional floor space.
-The existing floor area needed reworking to match the clients needs.
-The house was constructed from an unattractive house brick with infill cladding panels and lots of external pipework.
+Our client approached bi Design to transform their recently purchased detached property in a prominent corner plot location.
+The existing 1960’s house had been extended and the bricks had been painted as they didn’t match.
+Our client was very keen to improve the external appearance and kerb appeal of the property rather than creating additional floor space.
+The existing floor plan needed reworking to match the client’s modern living style.

-Our concept was to redesign the front of the house into a signature stand alone property.
-This was achieved by forming large stone surround windows either side of a new entrance reception extension.
+Our concept was to redesign the front of the house into a signature stand-alone property.
+This was achieved by forming large stone surround windows on either side of a new entrance reception extension.

-A new brickwork skim was proposed around the house which transformed the outer appearance and allowed for the large fascia to be replaced with a new brick corbel eaves.
-To the rear of the house an existing single storey extension was to be replaced with a new pitched roof extension which would open up the back of the house and create a unique kitchen dining living space.
+A new brickwork skim was proposed around the house which transformed the external appearance and allowed for the large fascia to be replaced with new brick corbel eaves.
+To the rear of the house, an existing single-storey extension was to be replaced with a new pitched roof extension which would open up the back of the house and create a unique kitchen dining living space.

 The outcome was to completely change the outside of the house and create the appearance of a brand new house.
 The only retained existing feature of the external fabric was the red plain clay tiles with feature club tile banding.
-The new central gable with porch and stone surround windows make the property look far more substantial and inviting whilst not really making the house much bigger.
-The new rear extension features a corner bi folding door system with no corner post so when opening the roof appears to be floating.
+The new central gable with porch and stone surround windows make the property look far more substantial and impressive.
+The new rear extension features a bi-folding door system with no corner post so when it is open the roof appears to be floating.
 The extension links into a verandah which creates an ideal space for outdoor entertaining.
-The property now warrants its prominent corner plot location and sets the bench mark for other developments along chestnut way and Burton Road.
+The property now warrants its prominent corner plot location and sets the benchmark for other developments along Chestnut Way and Burton Road.